RonenNess/GeonBit.UI/README.md

 A panel is just a container, either with a graphic frame or without any skin, that you place anywhere on the screen and add entities to it.

-While you don't have to use panels to place entities (eg you can just add entities directly to the UI manager), its a good practice to use them as a method to group together layout parts.
+While you don't have to use panels to place entities (e.g. you can just add entities directly to the UI manager), its a good practice to use them as a method to group together layout parts.

 ### Creating a panel